 10. Host a Harvest Dinner

 The fall harvest is worth celebrating!
 Check out your local farmer’s market for newly arrived fall fruits and vegetables.
 Think seasonal favourites like nuts, pears, apples, grapes, cranberries, sweet potatoes, pumpkin, squash, broccoli, Brussels sprouts, and corn.
 With Thanksgiving on the way, think beyond turkey and mashed potatoes.
 What about a fall barbecue instead?
-Decorate the table with a fall-inspired centrepiece, invite the entire family over, and celebrate a bountiful harvest together!
+Decorate the table with a fall-inspired centrepiece and celebrate a bountiful harvest together!

 I hope these ideas help inspire some fall fun with your family!
 What are some of your not-to-be-missed fun fall activities?